-An extension beyond this in individual cases and upon request remains unaffected.
+An extension beyond this in individual cases and upon application remains unaffected.

-Q. Reduction of trade tax advance payments
+R. Reduction of trade tax advance payments

-In principle, besides the competent municipality, the tax office can also adjust the trade tax advance payments if it becomes aware of changed circumstances with regard to the profit for the current assessment period (cf. Section 19 para.
+In principle, besides the competent municipality, the local tax office can also adjust the trade tax advance payments if it becomes aware of changed circumstances regarding the profit for the current assessment period (cf. Section 19 para.
 3 TT).
-According to a decree published on January 25, 2021, taxpayers who directly and significantly economically affected by the Coronavirus crisis may file an application for a reduction of the trade tax assessment amount for the purposes of the advance payments.
-The taxpayers may submit the application until December 31, 2021, stating their circumstances.
-The tax office shall not demand strict requirements for the evidence.
+According to a decree issued by the highest tax authorities of the federal states published on 25 January 2021, taxpayers who are directly and significantly economically affected by the Coronavirus crisis may file an application for reduction of the trade tax assessment amount for the purposes of the advance payments.
+The taxpayers may submit the application until 31 December 2021, stating their circumstances.
+The tax office shall not demand strict requirements for proof.
 If the tax office determines the trade tax assessment amount for the purpose of advance payments, the competent municipality is bound by this when determining its trade tax advance payments.